 Orvieto was once the most celebrated of Italian whites as a semisweet or abboccato wine, praised by the popes, princes and painters who sojourned in the hill town north of Rome with its splendid Cathedral and sweeping views over the Umbrian landscape.
 But as tastes changed Orvieto was modified from a soft, golden wine into a pale, pure, crisp creature of modern enology.

 In Umbria, modern Orvieto is a commercial success as one of Italy’s best-selling DOC whites with a solid following abroad.
-Recently, some producers have achieved more character in the wine through lower grape yields and more meticulous selection and by letting the grape skins remain in contact with the juice for a while before fermentation.
-Just lately Orvieto’s abboccato and amabile versions have made a comeback as dessert wines.
+Recently some producers have achieved more character in the wine through lower grape yields, more meticulous selection, and by letting the grape skins remain in contact with the juice for a while before fermentation.
+Orvieto’s abboccato and amabile versions have begun to make a comeback as dessert wines.

 Although Procanico (a local species of Trebbiano) and Malvasia prevail in Orvieto, growers in the zone have been working successfully with such outside varieties as Chardonnay, Sauvignon and the Pinots, as well as the admirable local Grechetto.
 Red wine from the area is covered by the DOCs of Rosso Orvietano and Lago di Corbara.

 The first Umbrian red to achieve prominence was Torgiano Rosso riserva, which gained special status as DOCG (though the Torgiano DOC appellation covers a range of other wines).
 A modern classic based on Sangiovese, Torgiano Rosso riserva has been known to age to unique splendor for two decades or more.